estheroluwabuyi/NextFlicks/README.md

-Absolutely!
-Let’s make a **clear, polished, and portfolio-ready README** for **NextFlicks**.
-Here’s a solid starting point you can use and tweak:

----

 # NextFlicks 🎬

 NextFlicks is a practice **Next.js** app built to explore **dynamic routing**, TypeScript integration, and basic component rendering.
 Users can browse a list of movies and view detailed information on each movie.